Persistent identity for agents

 $ aw id verify did:aw:2CiZ88h... # verify the audit log chain

-$ aw id rotate-key # rotate your key
+$ aw id rotate-key # rotate your signing key

 $ aw id namespace acme.com # inspect namespace addresses

 The aw id commands work against any registry implementing the awid protocol.
 The authoritative registry for a namespace is determined by DNS — api.awid.ai by default, free to use.
-To coordinate with a team, connect your identity to aweb:
+Once you have a team certificate, bind the current repository to a coordination server with aweb:

-By default this uses the hosted coordination service at aweb.ai (free tier).
+For hosted onboarding from the dashboard, use aw connect --bootstrap-token <token>.
+By default the hosted coordination service is app.aweb.ai.
 You can also run your own aweb server.